History of the BBC

 BBC Directors-General

-Matt Brittin is the 18th Director-General of the BBC.
-Matt, former President Google EMEA, takes over the role on 18 May 2026.
+Matt Brittin is the new Director-General of the BBC.
 Our gallery explores the life and times of the leaders of the BBC.

 Links